MEPs again reject Romanian, Hungarian 'commissioners'

 The EU's anti-fraud office, Olaf, also on Friday, closed its investigation into alleged misuse of EU funds by Polish nominee Janusz Wojciechowski, who will take on the agriculture portfolio.

-Spain's Josep Borrell, named to become the EU's foreign policy chief, was €30,000 last year for insider trading.
+Spain's Josep Borrell, named to become the EU's foreign policy chief, was fined €30,000 last year for insider trading.

 Aubry, from the radical left group in parliament, later tweeted about her dissatisfaction that while the legal affairs is tasked with vetting the commissioner candidates, it does not have sufficient powers to investigate.